 Contact us today to learn more about optimizing your own employee pharmacy benefit program.

-The Inflation Reduction Act (IRA) was passed this week by the Senate through the budget reconciliation process which required votes from all 50 Democratic senators and the Vice President’s tie-breaking vote – since no Republican senators voted in favor of the bill.
+On August 16, President Joe Biden signed the $750 billion health care, tax and climate bill the Inflation Reduction Act (IRA) into law.
+This followed passage by the Senate through the budget reconciliation process which required votes from all 50 Democratic senators and the Vice President’s tie-breaking vote – since no Republican senators voted in favor of the bill.
 The measures in the bill are restricted to those that directly change federal spending and revenue, and all elements were subject to review by the Senate parliamentarian who did indeed make some cuts.